MihailsKuzmins/LayoutExtensions/README.md

 [![NuGet Stats](https://img.shields.io/nuget/v/LayoutExtensions.WPF.svg)](https://www.nuget.org/packages/LayoutExtensions.WPF/)

 The library provides extension methods for assigning properties to FrameworkElements and Control in a fluent way.
-Using the library involves creating the UI in C#, non in XAML files.
+Using the library involves creating the UI in C#, not in XAML files.
 Currently there are only WPF extension methods.
 Example:

 	public class MainWindow() : Window